Who Was Matthew Written To? The Gospel's Audience

 They probably lived in Antioch, Syria.
 There were many Jews and Jewish Christians living in Antioch at the time.
 In addition, Matthew is the only Gospel to mention Syria as a place where Jesus was well-known.

-They believed that Jesus was the long-awaited Jewish Messiah.
-Jesus was the fulfillment of prophecies made centuries before and written down in the Hebrew Bible.
+They believed that Jesus was the Messiah of Israel, and that Jesus was the fulfillment of their scriptures in the Hebrew Bible.

 They believed that Jesus had made the Jewish law more rigorous.
 Jesus’ discourses on what the law said often stated that his followers should live even more strictly than the Jewish religious authorities.